title: ‘Open Cloud Mesh’ docname: draft-lopresti-open-cloud-mesh-00 category: std

 Whereas the precise syntax of the Invite Message and the Invite Acceptance Gesture will differ between implementations, the Invite Acceptance Request SHOULD be a HTTP POST request:

-The Invite Receiver OCM Server SHOULD apply its own policies for trusting the Invite Sender OCM Server before making the Invite Acceptance Request.
+- human-readable name of the Invite Receiver, as a suggestion for display in the Invite Sender’s address bookThe Invite Receiver OCM Server SHOULD apply its own policies for trusting the Invite Sender OCM Server before making the Invite Acceptance Request.

-Since the Invite Flow does not require either Party to type or remember the userID, this string does not need to be human-memorable.
-Even if the Invite Receiver has a memorable username at the Invite Receiver OCM Server, this userID that forms part of their OCM Address does not need to match it.
+, this string does not need to be human-memorable.
+Even if the Invite Receiver has a memorable username at the Invite Receiver OCM Server, this userID

-Also, a different userID could be given out to each contact, to avoid correlation of identities.
+could be given out to each contact, to avoid correlation of identities.

 The Invite Acceptance Response SHOULD be a HTTP response:

-A 200 response status means the Invitation Acceptance Request was successful.
-A 400 response status means the Invitation Token is invalid or does not exist.
+- human-readable name of the Invite Sender, as a suggestion for display in the Invite Receiver’s address bookA 200 response status means the Invite Acceptance Request was successful.
+A 400 response status means the Invite Token is invalid or does not exist.
 A 403 response status means the Invite Receiver OCM Server is not trusted to accept this Invite.
 A 409 response status means the Invite was already accepted.

 The Invite Sender OCM Server SHOULD verify the HTTP Signature on the Invite Acceptance Request and apply its own policies for trusting the Invite Receiver OCM Server before processing the Invite Acceptance Request and sending the Invite Acceptance Response.

-As with the userID in the Invite Acceptance Request, the one in the Response also doesn’t need to be human-memorable, doesn’t need to match the Invite Sender’s username at their OCM Server.
+in the Invite Acceptance Request, the one in the Response also doesn’t need to be human-memorable, doesn’t need to match the Invite Sender’s username at their OCM Server.

-Following these step, both servers MAY display the name of the other party as a trusted or allowlisted contact, and enable selecting them as a Receiving Party.
+of the other party as a trusted or allowlisted contact, and enable selecting them as a Receiving Party.
 OCM Servers MAY enforce a policy to only accept Share Creation Notifications from such trusted contacts, or MAY display a warning to users when a Share Creation Notification from an unknown party is received.

 Both servers MAY also allowlist each other as a server with which at least one of their users wishes to interact.